Beyond Nap Pods: The Importance of Creating a Positive Company Culture

 At Namely, an HR software company, management convenes monthly, all-staff meetings to publicly praise high performers.
 Having upper management acknowledge employee achievements is a particularly savvy strategy.
 Polling shows that a quarter of all workers say the most memorable recognition they've received comes from their CEO or other high-level executive.

 Employers can also create a great culture and win employees' loyalty by showing them they have a career -- not just a job.
 One way to do that is to clarify avenues for advancement -- and let employees know that the company seeks to promote from within.
-At KI Furniture, which I head up, we partner with Northeast Wisconsin Technical College to sponsor a Management Training program for our managers and employees with high potential.
+At KI, we partner with Northeast Wisconsin Technical College to sponsor a Management Training program for our managers and employees with high potential.
 Investing in our employees' professional development shows them we care about their long-term success.
 And it helps us mold workers into the company's future leaders.

 There are many strategies that business leaders can employ to create a great company culture -- but no shortcuts.
 If executives don't "get the memo," they'll continue to miss opportunities to create an inviting company culture that propels productivity and generates loyalty.